 While browsing the Internet, if you see any warnings that your computer is infected, drive is about to fail, someone has taken control, Java, Adobe, Google or most anything else needs updating, it is likely a scam!

 Think you have a clean machine?
 Don't be too sure!
 We are very careful what sites we visit and what we do with our work computer and still discovered some junk when we ran Adware cleaners found at Bleeping Computer.

 If you think your computer may be (or has been) infected, run BOTH 1 & 2 as one seems to find things the other does not.
 If after that things still do not seem "quite right", run the third one.

-Notes: None of these first 3 are antivirus application, only cleanup utilities!
+Notes: None of these are antivirus application, only cleanup utilities!
 Many viruses corrupt the system so badly, you are best just to format the drive and reinstall Windows from the original factory disk(s).

 Microsoft Security Scanner

 - Save to your desktop then right click and run as Administrator.
 Full scan takes two + hours, but highly recommended!

 - Severely infected computers may require Microsoft's Defender Offline scan tool.
 This must be downloaded on a clean machine where you run it to create a bootable DVD or flashdrive, which is then used on the infected machine.